Lab materials

 Testing

-This program has 2 possible outcomes – the number is either even or odd.
+This program has two possible outcomes – the number is either even or odd.
 To test your program, you need to run the program twice, covering both of these tests.

 Test 1: even number